-Deloitte LLP acted as the Syndicate's auditors during the year under review.
+Deloitte LLP acted as the Syndicate's auditors from the appointment date of 21 June 2018.
 Pursuant to Section 14(2) of Schedule 1 of the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008, the auditors will be deemed reappointed and Deloitte LLP will therefore continue in office.